-The stunning facade of Florence Duomo is one of its kind.
+The stunning facade of Florence Duomo is one of a kind.
 It’s a great example of the Renaissance style which was born in Florence, Italy.
 Duomo, as the locals call it, has a longer name: Catedral Santa Maria del Fiore.
-In English, it is translated as, “Cathedral of Saint Mary of the Flowers.”
-For lazy tourists who have problems remembering places, it would be known as Florence Cathedral.
+In English, it translates to, “Cathedral of Saint Mary of the Flowers.”
+But, for lazy tourists who have problems remembering places, it would simply be, Florence Cathedral.

 The Stunning Facade of Florence Duomo.
-The whole facade of the church isn’t your typical church you see all over Italy or Spain.
+The whole facade of the church isn’t the typical church you see all over Italy or Spain.
 Its polychrome marble panels are bordered with hues of pink and green.
 The exterior is plastered with so many sculptures and frescoes of various sizes.
 Incredible patterns and amazing craftsmanships are ubiquitous wherever you stand.
-They can be dizzying if you’re fixated on them.
+They can be dizzying if you stare at them for a long time.

-Gothic or Renaissance?
-Well, I was told that in its early construction, the church was designed as Gothic.
+Someone told me that in its early construction, its design was Gothic.
 But as it progressed, its Renaissance style became evident, too.
-Both styles were blended and resulted in a classical masterpiece which Florence is so proud of.
+Both styles were blended and resulted in a classical masterpiece that Florence is so proud of.

 The Stunning Facade of Florence Duomo (Catedral de Santa Maria del Fiore, Firenze, Italy).

 What You Should See.
 First of all, don’t just stay in front of this enormous cathedral.
 Go around it.
 Look up and down and you’ll always find something that interests you.
-There are cafes around it, take a seat, get your favourite Italian wine and admire it from a distance.
+There are cafes around it, take a seat, get your favorite Italian wine, and admire it from a distance.
 Or come back at dinner time and see this sacred place when the lights are on.

 Entrance Fee.
 Going inside is free but the queue can really test your patience.
 When you’re inside the cathedral, you can go down and pay a small fee to see the museum and the Baptistry.
 You can also climb to the cupola designed by Brunelleschi.